FabianSellmann/ts-type-rerun-repro/README.md

-# Reproducing duplicate / non-deterministic type checks on tsc -b run with tsbuildinfo
+# Reproducing duplicate type checks on initial tsc -b run

-Either run `yarn` in `access-source-example` or manually symlink the `a` and `b` directories into `nodue_modules`.
+Either run `yarn` in `access-source-example` or manually symlink the `a` and `b` directories into `node_modules`.
+From here on out, everything will be relative to the `access-source-example` directory.

 Run `yarn typecheck` or `tsc -b`.
 It will output the following: